-I used to use Delicious to store all of my Internet bookmarks so that I could access them from any computer.
+I used to use a website called Delicious to store all of my Internet bookmarks so that I could access them from any computer.

-Delicious is a social bookmarking website started in 2003 that allowed users to store, share, and discover web links.
+Delicious was a social bookmarking website started in 2003 that allowed users to store, share, and discover web links.
 Yahoo! bought it in 2005, then it went through a series of sales and acquisitions.
-Today, Delicious Media owns the site, and it is being revamped once again.
+Today, the site appears to be dead.

-Using modern parlance, Delicious is essentially a cloud bookmarking service.
-Since cloud bookmarking is now done by most web browsers and is done very well by some websites like Pocket, Delicious seems to be a solution without a problem.
+Using modern parlance, Delicious was essentially a cloud bookmarking service.
+Since cloud bookmarking is now done by most web browsers and is done very well by some websites like Pocket, Delicious became a solution without a problem.

 Back in 2006, I used Delicious to: